 After grilling booted Bachelor contestant Rozlyn Papa in Feb.
 2010 during the Women Tell All special, she accused Harrison of hitting on ex-producer Ryan Callahan’s wife (a claim he denied).
 Despite their public feud, Harrison remains friends with many previous contestants from the show.

 In 2015, he published his first book, a romance novel titled The Perfect Letter.
 He began dating reporter Lauren Zima in 2018.
+They married in fall 2023.

 In February 2021, Harrison temporarily stepped down from his Bachelor hosting duties after facing backlash for his controversial comments in support of season 25 contestant Rachael Kirkconnell, who was called out for her past racially insensitive actions.